 You can find more churches through the Indian Christians United network.

-Furthermore, you can still take part in local Christmas markets and sales, bake a Christmas cake, set up Christmas decorations, and invite your local friends to Christmas dinner.
-Many countries, such as the US and the UK, have several Indian Christian expat communities who share in the festivities.
-Consider inviting your fellow expats—Indian or not—to a Christmas feast or potluck to share in the holiday spirit.
+Furthermore, you can still participate in local Christmas markets and sales, bake a Christmas cake, set up Christmas decorations, and invite your local friends to Christmas dinner.
+Many countries, such as the U.S. and the UK, have—Indian or not—to a Christmas feast or potluck to share in the holiday spirit.

-And making your favorite Christmas dish is easy.
-Most ingredients for Indian cuisine can be found at your local international market, Indian or South Asian grocery, or online.
+Making your favorite Christmas dish is easy.
+You can find most ingredients for Indian cuisine at your local international market, Indian or South Asian grocery, or online.

 But what about your family back home?

 It’s possible to keep the Christmas tradition alive.

 You can send gifts via Amazon India or Flipkart.
 Or surprise your family members with a Christmas dinner from a delivery application and pay the bill online.
 Another option is to attend virtual church services together.

 Some additional ideas for your long-distance Christmas celebration are:

 - Livestream a nativity play

 - Sing carols together on Skype or WhatsApp Video